microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 When comparing the types of function parameters, assignment succeeds if either the source parameter is assignable to the target parameter, or vice versa.
 This is unsound because a caller might end up being given a function that takes a more specialized type, but invokes the function with a less specialized type.
-In practice, this sort of error is rare, and allowing this enables many common JavaScript patterns.
+In practice, this sort of error is rare and allowing this enables many common JavaScript patterns.
 A brief example:

 ```ts
 enum EventType { Mouse, Keyboard }